 Fit and Sizing

-Winter jackets can be all over the place in terms of fit.
-Some, like the Marmot Montreal, are rather trim, while others, and particularly performance jackets like the Rab Neutrino Pro, provide ample space for freedom of movement and layering.
+Winter jacket styling can be all over the place.
+Some, like the Marmot Montreal, are fairly trim, while others, and particularly performance jackets like the Rab Neutrino Pro, provide ample space for freedom of movement and layering.
 It’s a strong generalization, but expect casual pieces to run a bit small (we’ve often found the need to size up) and performance pieces to be roomier.
-When applicable, we’ve called out sizing discrepancies in the write-ups above, but there’s really no substitute for going into your local gear shop and trying on jackets in person.
+When applicable, we’ve called out sizing discrepancies in the write-ups, but there’s no substitute for going into your local gear shop and trying on jackets in person.

-When it comes to the parkas above, keep in mind that these come in a variety of lengths ranging from just below the butt (the Mountain Hardwear Stretchdown and Marmot Montreal, for example) to knee-length designs like the Outdoor Research Coze.
+The parkas come in a variety of lengths ranging from just below the butt (the Mountain Hardwear Stretchdown and Marmot Montreal) to knee-length designs like the Outdoor Research Coze.
 While parkas are the clear winners in terms of warmth and coverage (and arguably style), it’s important to understand where these designs fall short.
-In general, the longer the hem, the more restrictive a parka will be—we’ve had to pull up jackets around our waist while biking—and many of these designs have a tendency to bunch up on your lap while sitting.
-We’ve found that slits like those on the REI Co-op Norseland 2.0 (side) or Arc'teryx Patera (front) go a long way in solving this problem, and you'll want to be sure the design features a two-way zipper.
+In general, the longer the hem, the more restrictive a parka will be—we’ve had to pull up jackets around our waist while biking—and many of these designs have a tendency to bunch up on your lap while sitting or driving.
+We’ve found that slits like those on the REI Co-op Norseland Down Parka (side) or Arc'teryx Patera (front) go a long way in solving this problem, and you'll want to be sure the design features a two-way zipper.

 Two-way zipper (sitting in a parka-length winter jacket)